ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ## Grid'5000 platform

-Grid'5000 is a distributed platform, composed of multiple sites scattered all over France.
+Grid'5000 is a distributed platform, composed of multiple sites scattered all over France, Luxembourg and Belgium.
 To use Grid'5000, a user will log into a given site (e.g., Luxembourg, Lyon, Grenoble, Toulouse, …) and reserve computing resources located in this site in order to deploy their experimentation (or reserve resources accross several sites to perform multi-sites experimentation).

 ![Grid'5000's distributed architecture](https://www.grid5000.fr/mediawiki/images/Grid5000_SSH_access.png)